-Whilst our church buildings are closed, we continue to worship together with online video services every Sunday and on other special days.
+Whilst our church buildings are subject to limited opening, we continue to worship together with online video services every Sunday and on other special days.
 Click here to see details of upcoming services and catch up with past ones.
 Planned future events are also listed on our calendar.

 The diocese is also broadcasting a number of online services, for which details may be found by clicking here.

 Due to the difficulties associated with maintaining a sanitised environment whilst continuing to allow public access, most of our church buildings remain closed other than for the holding of services.

 We do realise however that people sometimes just wish for a quiet place to pray and be near to God.
 You are welcome to enter our churchyards (within the current government guidelines) and experience the peace that they can offer.

 The church of St Giles, Cropwell Bishop is open for two hours most Mondays for those who would like to engage in private prayer within the House of God.
 See our calendar for confirmation of opening times.

 Due to the infection risks of distributing mail, delivery of the Wiverton News has been suspended for the time being.
 The Weekly Notices continue to be published on the website.
 Paper copies can be delivered by special request to members who do not have access to the internet.
 Please click here to request a copy on behalf of someone you know.

 You can subscribe to receive email notifications of ALL new posts on our website by clicking here.

 Obviously, we are not able to meet in each other’s homes at present, but some of the Home Groups are continuing to gather through online meetings using the Zoom platform.
 Your Home Group leader will contact you with more information.